FDA finalizes rule expanding availability of abortion pills

-WASHINGTON (AP) — The Food and Drug Administration on Tuesday finalized a rule change that broadens availability of abortion pills to many more pharmacies, including large chains and mail-order companies.

-The Biden administration partially implemented the change last year, announcing it would no longer enforce a long-standing requirement that women pick up the medicine in person.
-Tuesday’s action formally updates the drug’s labeling to allow many more retail pharmacies to dispense the pills, so long as they complete a certification process.
+The Biden administration partially implemented the change last year, announcing that it would no longer enforce a long-standing requirement that women pick up the medicine in person.
+Tuesday’s action formally updates the drug’s labeling to allow many more retail pharmacies to dispense the pills as long as they complete a certification process.

 For more than 20 years, the FDA labeling had limited dispensing to a subset of specialty offices and clinics, due to safety concerns.
 During the COVID-19 pandemic, the FDA temporarily suspended the in-person requirement.
 The agency later said a new scientific review by agency staff supported easing access, concurring with numerous medical societies that had long said the restriction wasn’t necessary.